vickyli1015/Recipes-Rating-Analysis/README.md

 #### Test whether missingness of 'description' depends on the column: 'minutes':

-Null Hypothesis: distribution of *minutes* is the same for recipes that have missing descriptions and recipes that do not.
+**Null Hypothesis**: distribution of *minutes* is the same for recipes that have missing descriptions and recipes that do not.

-Alternative Hypothesis: The distribution is not the same.
+**Alternative Hypothesis**: The distribution is not the same.

 <iframe src="assets/minutes_description.html" width=1000 height=600 frameBorder=0></iframe>

 Since the p-value > 0.05 by a lot, we **fail to reject** the null hypothesis that the distribution of *minutes* is the same for recipes that have missing *average rating* and recipes that do not at 5% significance level.
-Therefore we say that **the column *description* is NOT MAR depending on *minutes***.
+Therefore, we say that **the column *description* is NOT MAR depending on *minutes***.

 *Note*: If you stuck on here, think about the goal of giving an description: focus on the qualities or characteristics of the dishes, such as the flavors or healthiness, and why is it very **unlikely** for it be related to time spent on making it.
-   * *Note-Note*: Because regardless of how much time a dish spends, it ALWAYS has some characteristics that one may want to share.
+   * *Just in case you don't know:*: Regardless of how much time a dish spends, it ALWAYS has some characteristics that one may want to share.
 Fast-making food can be delicious that the contributor may want to describe, and delicate food can also be delicious!

 #### Test whether missingness of 'description' depends on the column: 'contributor_id':

-Null Hypothesis: distribution of *contributor_id* is the same for recipes that have missing descriptions and recipes that do not.
+**Null Hypothesis**: distribution of *contributor_id* is the same for recipes that have missing descriptions and recipes that do not.

-Alternative Hypothesis: The distribution is not the same.
+**Alternative Hypothesis**: The distribution is not the same.

 <iframe src="assets/contributor_description.html" width=1000 height=600 frameBorder=0></iframe>

 Since the p-value < 0.01 , we **reject** the null hypothesis that the distribution of *minutes* is the same for recipes that have missing *descriptions* and recipes that do not at 1% significance level.
 Therefore we say that **the column *description* is MAR depending on *contributor id***.

-*Note*: This is intuitive when you think about the personality of different recipe contributors.
-Some may LOVE giving detailed descriptions while some may be so straight forward that they believe that the descriptions in *steps* or recipe *name* is sufficient.
+*Note*: This is intuitive when you think about the **personality** of different recipe contributors.
+Some may LOVE giving detailed descriptions while some may be so straight forward that they believe that the descriptions in *steps* or recipe *name* are already sufficient that they don't need any extra add-ons.

-___

 ## Hypothesis Testing

 Recall the Question of Interest: **whether or not there is a relationship, and what is the relationship, between the number of steps in recipes and their average ratings?** That is, from a broader sense, is it possible that the average ratings for recipes does not only depend on how the food tastes?

 #### small exploration
-It appears that the recipes with middle/high ranges of number of steps often (not always though) tend to have slightly higher average rating than the recipes that have lower ranges of number of steps.
+It appears that the recipes with middle/high ranges of number of steps often (not always though) tend to have **slightly higher average rating** than the recipes that have lower ranges of number of steps.

 <iframe src="assets/stepsx_mean_ratingsy.html" width=1000 height=600 frameBorder=0></iframe>>